“It’s really a good day for it,” said Dwight Eisenhower, smiling broadly.

 Ben Hogan won the day on the 10th when he rolled in a wedge shot for a 3.
 The eagle and 27 birdies testified to the unfriendliness of the match.
 The drinks at the bar rubber-stamped the camaraderie afterwards.

 Ike was playing with Harry Hunt, the president of Cypress Point, Sam Morse, a one-time football star who had developed Pebble Beach, and John McCone, a businessman who had been the undersecretary of the Air Force.
-Ike was partnered with Harry Hunt.
+Dwight Eisenhower was partnered with Harry Hunt.
 They were playing a dollar-dollar-dollar Nassau bet.
-It was even-steven at the halfway mark, even though Ike had stunk up the 8thhole.
+It was even-steven at the halfway mark, even though Ike had stunk up the 8th hole.

-“Where is it?” he asked looking for the green across the dogleg.
+“Where is it?” he had asked getting there, looking for the green across the dogleg.

 He sliced his tee shot into sand.
 When he got to it he hit it less than ten feet further on.
 Then he hit it fat, the Ben Hogan ball soaring twenty feet, and falling into somebody’s heel print.

 “I’ve had it, pick it up,” he said.